TomSavas/JerkidoServerside/README.md

 A _pbserver_ establishes a connection by sending a json object: `{"id":"349utlkj23rojrl324ijr23_USERNAME", "roomid": "GR9T3"}`.
 If the json object is correct, then the server adds the player to the player list in the room.

 The server will send a json object represeting the room every time the state of the room changes.
 After the room state has been set to _Play_ the server will expect the player to send a json object representing the player: `{"id":"349utlkj23rojrl324ijr23_USERNAME", "score": <current player score>}`.
 After the playtime has ended, the server will send one last json object representing the room, but now the `state` field will contain code for _End_.

-## TODOS
-   * Figure out a way to not have to pull the whole database and sort it in order to get the user's global position.
-Current implementation will definitely be very slow and painful for the server if more people join in.
-Also it will slow down as the time passes.
-   * MAYBE security?
-I'm not very concerned with it as this is only meant for a game.
-The game has no passwords or any sensitive data that might cause trouble when intercepted or fiddled with.